kachurovskiy/megaels/README.md

 ## Manual

-There's a [short manual](https://github.com/kachurovskiy/megaels/blob/main/manual.md) that I auto-translated and corrected a bit but expect to spend some quality time with it to get anything done :)
+There are [some instructions explaining how to operate the ELS](https://github.com/kachurovskiy/megaels/blob/main/Digital_Feed_7e2/manual.md) that I auto-translated and corrected a bit but expect to invest some time here :)

 ## PCB